What to Do When You’re Sick at Home and Have Nothing to Do

 Staying connected doesn’t have to mean long conversations.
 Small touchpoints often feel better:

-Many people find that even minimal social contact improves mood during recovery days.
+Many people find that even minimal social contact can improve mood on recovery days.

 Create a Comfortable Resting Routine